luisguve/strapi-plugin-maestro/README.md

 Creating courses is done through the Strapi Admin Dashboard.

 ## API
-The Masterclass plugin exposes a REST API for managing and consuming courses, categories, orders, and user progress.
+The Maestro plugin exposes a REST API for managing and consuming courses, categories, orders, and user progress.
 Below is a list of available endpoints, grouped by resource, with their methods, paths, authentication requirements, and descriptions.

 ---